pablo-gar/cellxgene/docs/posts/roadmap.md

 ### Improved documentation
-As cellxgene is increasingly being used to host published datasets, we will exploring whether there are different features that cellxgene could to support to import the _reusability_ of data, or if there are key tutorials that we could generate that would help reviewers or other scientists to understand how cellxgene should be used to assess data.
+As cellxgene is increasingly being used to host published datasets, we will exploring whether there are different features that cellxgene could to support to improve the _reusability_ of data, or if there are key tutorials that we could generate that would help reviewers or other scientists to understand how cellxgene should be used to assess data.

 ## Fine prioritization